GraphQLGuide/book/text/react/review-subscriptions.md

+---
+title: Review subscriptions
+description: Subscribing to events for when a review is created, updated, or deleted
+---

 ## Review subscriptions

 > If you’re jumping in here, `git checkout 21_1.0.0` (tag [`21_1.0.0`](https://github.com/GraphQLGuide/guide/tree/21_1.0.0)).
 Tag [`22_1.0.0`](https://github.com/GraphQLGuide/guide/tree/22_1.0.0) contains all the code written in this section.